mendersoftware/mender-docs/02.Architecture/01.Overview/docs.md

 This is the mechanism supported by the current versions of Mender.
 Other update mechanisms are possible, for example through the use of a package manager such as RPM, and they will be added later on.

+Please see [Mender Artifacts](../Mender-Artifacts) for more details on the Mender Artifact format.

 ## Robust updates

 One of the prime requirements of an updater is that it should be robust.